-This indicator reports the number of 9th, 10th, and 11th graders enrolled in a U.S. Government Course who pass the Civics test.
-The law requires a phase-in with reporting beginning with the 9th grade class in 2016-17.
+This indicator reports the number of 9th, 10th, 11th, and 12th grade students enrolled in a U.S. Government Course who pass the Civics test.

-SC Department of Education, Office of Research and Data Analysis
+PROCEDURES: Collected by: SC Department of Education, Office of Research and Data Analysis Reported by: School Summer Survey Timeframe: End of school year

-Reported on School Cards: Yes, High Schools